Reading time: 7 minutes

 A covert narcissist mother, beneath her surface-level love, can deeply damage her children’s emotional psyche.

-1. Negative Core Beliefs: The child internalizes the mother’s subtle manipulations and emotional neglect.
+- Negative Core Beliefs: The child internalizes the mother’s subtle manipulations and emotional neglect.
 And grow to have some negative core beliefs — like feeling unworthy of love, unlovable, or responsible for their mother’s happiness.
-These beliefs can persist as adults, lowering their self-esteem and confidence.
+These beliefs often persist as adults, lowering their self-esteem and confidence.

-3. People-Pleasing Tendencies: These children often become people-pleasers.
+- People-Pleasing Tendencies: These children tend to become people-pleasers.
 The mother’s constant, veiled demands for attention and admiration train the child to prioritize others’ needs over their own.
 This can lead to difficulty setting boundaries and saying “no” in adulthood.

 That said, not all children of covert narcissists will experience those effects.